 The profile of a line is the amount of deviation a curve can have.
 It is the allowable variation in the curvature of a curve.
 The profile of a line is the 2D version of profile tolerance.

-When you mention profile tolerance of a line, what that means is that every cross-section of that surface should have the same amount of deviation of the curvature of the curve.
+When you mention the profile tolerance of a line, what that means is that every cross-section of that surface should have the same amount of deviation from the curvature of the curve.

 The profile of a line is closely related to Straightness and circularity.
-The reason being, all these three types of tolerance defines how much deviation is allowed in a profile.
+The reason is, that all these three types of tolerance define how much deviation is allowed in a profile.

 If it is a straight line, Straightness tolerance is specified.
 If the profile is circular, circular tolerance is allowed.
 If the profile is neither a straight line nor a circle, a profile tolerance of the line is used.